 Kihei isn’t just about the beaches however, the town on the southwest coast has a larger amount of condos and vacation rentals than Wailea while being a cheaper option in South Maui for those on a budget.
 Kihei has some similarities with Lahaina, minus the adorable downtown.
 You’ll find a wide selection of activities on and off the water, from surfing and SUP lessons to adventures in the Kealia Pond National Wildlife Refuge.
 On every fourth Friday of the month, you can experience the Kihei 4th Friday Town Party for a fun nightlife experience that’s also family-friendly.

-Wailea has the biggest concentration of luxury resorts.
-With a wonderful mix of amenities, Wailea resorts cater to couples, honeymooners, and even families.
-Wailea is also home to the only adults-only resort on Maui.
+Wailea has the biggest concentration of luxury resorts and luxury hotels.
+With a wonderful mix of amenities like great restaurants and golf courses, Wailea resorts cater to couples, honeymooners, and even families.
+Wailea is also home to the only adults-only resort on Maui like the luxury resort Four Seasons Resort Maui at Wailea.
 Enjoy a relaxing vacation, some with waterfront infinity-edge pools, private beach access, and plenty of upscale restaurants within walking distance.
 However, unlike Kihei, you’ll find few off-site food options and shopping to embark on.

-Such beautiful beaches and major resorts don’t come cheap.
+Such beautiful beaches and luxury resorts don’t come cheap.
 The major drawback for South Maui is the price point, although you may find a budget-friendly vacation rental in Kihei.
-Vacationers should also be aware that many of their chosen water adventures, such as whale watching boat tours, will depart from Maalaea Harbor, about a 20-minute drive away.
+Vacationers should also be aware that many of their chosen water adventures, such as whale-watching boat tours, will depart from Maalaea Harbor, about a 20-minute drive away.

 With the two most popular regions of Maui covered, let’s look at the island’s North Shore, which offers a greater insight into one of the most spectacular Hawaiian islands.
 Closer to the natural wonders of Maui, but a little further from some of the better swimming beaches, the North Shore is all about shutting off from the world and breathing in the serenity.